 These are just a few of the items I purchased, and most of them were at least 70% off the retail prices.
 This was my first year really selling in groceries, so I didn’t buy more than about 10 of an individual item, but I sold the vast majority of what I purchased within 2 months.
 After Halloween was over, I began to think about what people would be buying for Thanksgiving, stuffing? pumpkin pie filling? cranberry sauce?
 Many people purchase these items on amazon.

 Keep this thought process throughout the year, and you will constantly be buying items that people want for the upcoming holidays, and then selling them the things they want but can no longer find after the holidays.
 This is where a lot of my grocery numbers have come from.
 Currently, you may still be able to find some Christmas candy and items on clearance.

 These 2 tips should help to give you an idea of where to get started.
 I would also recommend scanning random items throughout the grocery store to see if they present resale opportunities, I have found items this way as well.
 When you do find something, look at similar items.
 Let’s say you find a brand of taco sauce that sells well on amazon, scan other types of taco sauces, and other items of the same brand of the taco sauce.
 Oftentimes finding one item will lead to finding several others.

 I hope this post helps you get started.
 Please let me know if you have any questions or comments in the comments section below.
-Also, if you want to see a current list of the of the tools and services I am using related to my amazon business checkout my resources page here: www.onlinesellingexperiment.com/resources.
+You can also read through my current list of the tools and services I am using related to my amazon business.

 UPDATE 2/25/2014: I just did a blog post reviewing Grocery Goldmine by Jessica Larrew and Beth Maus to help you decided if this book will help you learn how to sell groceries.
 HERE is the link to my post.